 How Long Should I Stay in Sober Living?

 The length of stay in a sober living house depends on individual needs and recovery progress.
-Typically, people stay between 3 to 12 months, but some remain longer if needed.
+Typically, people stay between 3–12 months, but some remain longer if needed.
+Consider your own pace based on:

-- Personal Readiness: The decision to leave a sober living facility should be based on your comfort with handling responsibilities, managing triggers, and maintaining healthy habits independently.
+- Personal readiness – The decision to leave a sober living home should be based on your comfort with handling responsibilities, managing triggers, and maintaining healthy habits independently.

 Frequently Asked Questions (FAQs)